jdrichardsappacad/product-dashboard-fullstack/frontend.md

 ![create-product][add-product-3]

-**Congratulations!** You have created a full data flow from React Component, to Redux, to Express, to Postgres!
+**Congratulations!** You have created a full data flow from React Component, to Redux, to Express, to Postgres and back!

 ## Bonus One